-The sector aims to ensure access to hospital and specialized referral care for all displaced Syrians (whether registered or non-registered as refugees by UNHCR) and Palestine Refugees from Syria in need of hospital care.24 Considering the high cost of hospital care services in Lebanon and the increasing economic vulnerabilities amongst displaced Syrians and Palestine Refugees from Syria, Health sector partners need financial resources to maintain the current financial support provided.
-Additional resources are also needed to expand the support to medical conditions which do not fall under the current schemes and which include dialysis for chronic renal failure, thalassemia, advanced cancer care centered approaches with a focus on privacy and confidentiality.
-Other trainings aim to build the capacity of health providers on mental health, family planning, maternal and child health, vaccine management, etc. The sector will encourage an equal ratio of female/male staff trained22.
+The sector aims to ensure access to hospital and specialized referral care for all displaced Syrians (whether registered or non-registered as refugees by UNHCR) and Palestine Refugees from Syria in need of hospital care.
+Considering the high cost of hospital care services in Lebanon and the increasing economic vulnerabilities amongst displaced Syrians and Palestine Refugees from Syria, Health sector partners need financial resources to maintain the current financial support provided.
+Additional resources are also needed to expand the support to medical conditions which do not fall under the current schemes and which include dialysis for chronic renal failure, thalassemia, advanced cancer care

-(19) It is estimated that 50% of vulnerable Lebanese children receive vaccination through the public health system while the remaining 50% receiving vaccination through private
+(19) It is estimated that 50% of vulnerable Lebanese children receive vaccination through the public health system while the remaining 50% receiving vaccination through private health system.

 (20) MoPH plans on adding 50 additional PHCCs to the MoPH-PHC network per year.

-(21) As an example, the Clinical Management of Rape training targeting health staff includes a module on soft skills
+(21) As an example, the Clinical Management of Rape training targeting health staff includes a module on soft skills.